ianfhunter/GNOLL/doc/gh-pages/developers/experimental.md

 ## Central Limit Therom + Box-Muller

-Providing `USE_CLT` to make will enable an optimization for huge dice rolls.
+Providing `USE_CLT=1` to make will enable an optimization for huge dice rolls.

 | Regular Roll Distribution | CLT Roll Distribution |
 | ------------------------- | --------------------- |